AlexandreDecan/sismic/docs/execution.rst

 allows parallel states to communicate and to synchronize.
 Or, at a statechart level, one can define an additional parallel state that *resends* events for each other parallel state (ie. if the received event is *e1*, it raises an internal event *e1_i* for each other parallel region *i*).
-Finally, the restriction we implemented can also be overridden by subclassing the simulator (see :ref:`other_semantics`).
+Finally, the restriction we implemented can also be overridden by subclassing the simulator, as our implementation already consider that multiple transitions could be fired at once (see :ref:`other_semantics`).

 While it seems radical, our approach respects the UML specification which requires that the designer does not rely on any particular order for event instances to be dispatched to the relevant orthogonal regions.